ztgu/sorting_algorithms_py/README.md

 =====================

 Basic sorting algorithms written in python.
-The code is clean, simple and easy to understand.
+The code is simple and easy to understand.

 Average Complexities!
 -----------------